Modelling $b\bar b H$ production for the LHC at 13.6 TeV: Modelling of the background in searches

 This observable is used in $HH$ searches~\cite{HDBS-2021-10,HDBS-2019-27,CMS-HIG-19-018,ATLAS:2025hhd} to define selection cuts that enhance the sensitivity to an anomalous trilinear Higgs coupling.
 Here, we consider two scenarios in which the fiducial selection includes the requirements $\mbbggs < 500$\,GeV and $\mbbggs < 350$\,GeV, respectively.

 We present inclusive and fiducial cross section yields in \tab{tab:XS-fid}.
 We start by comparing the numerical results for \bbH{} $y_t^2$ component, computed at NLO in the 4FS using {\sc MadGraph5\_aMC@NLO} (first column), with the expected rate obtained from the {\sc NNLOPS} simulation, with (second column) and without $g\rightarrow b\bar{b}$ splitting included in the parton shower (third column).
 All rates include the Higgs branching ratio into photons, $\textrm{BR}(H \to \gamma\gamma) = 0.227\%$~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
-Uncertainties due to renormalization and factorization scale variations are quoted, where each scale is independently varied by a factor of two around the central value following the 9-point prescription~\footnote{The theoretical uncertainty in this section is estimated from the envelope of the nine scale variations, following~\citere{manzoni:2023qaf}, in contrast to the other sections where the standard 7-point prescription with the constraint $1/2 \leq \muR/\muF \leq 2$ is employed.}.
+Uncertainties due to renormalization and factorization scale variations are quoted, where each scale is independently varied by a factor of two around the central value following the 9-point prescription.
+The theoretical uncertainty in this section is estimated from the envelope of the nine scale variations, following~\citere{manzoni:2023qaf}, in contrast to the other sections where the standard 7-point prescription with the constraint $1/2 \leq \muR/\muF \leq 2$ is employed.
+Considering 7-point variations has a very small effect on the scale-uncertainty band for the total rates, and we have decided to align the choices with the previous HH-background studies~\cite{manzoni:2023qaf}.
 Additional theoretical uncertainties, such as those associated with variations of the shower starting scale, the choice of parton shower algorithm, or modifications to the MC@NLO matching procedure~\cite{frixione:2002ik,frederix:2020trv} were examined in \citere{manzoni:2023qaf} and found to be subleading. {\sc NNLOPS} uncertainties are evaluated via multiple sources, accounting for the modelling of jet multiplicity, the Higgs boson $\ptH$, $\ptHjj$, and $\mjj$~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw,Liu:2013hba,stewart:2013faa,Boughezal:2013oha,Stewart:2011cf,Gangal:2013nxa}, as discussed in \citere{ATLAS:2022tnm}.
 Parton shower uncertanties are also not shown for the {\sc NNLOPS} prediction, but they are expected to be sizeable: a comparison with an alternative parton shower ({\sc Herwig7}~\cite{Bellm:2015jjp}) yields differences in the fiducial $b\bar{b}H$ ($y_t^2$) cross section ranging from 3\% up to 17\% (depending on the kinematic region).